What to expect at the Emergency Room if you’ve been sexually assaulted…

 Going to the emergency room after a sexual assault can be a scary and confusing experience.
 Your safety and health are of utmost concern.
 It is important for you to understand your options and have the support you need to make informed decisions.

 When you arrive at the Sentara RMH Medical Center Emergency Room, you will need to check in at the triage desk to be registered.
-At this time, a Collins Center advocate will be called as well as a specialized nurse called a Sexual Assault Nurse Examiner (SANE).
-The Collins Center advocate will be asking you some necessary questions in order to coordinate the appropriate medical and legal response.
+At this time the hospital staff will call a Collins Center advocate as well as a Sexual Assault Nurse Examiner (SANE).
+The Collins Center advocate will ask you some necessary questions in order to coordinate the appropriate medical and legal response.

 When considering making a report to law enforcement...

 If you do not want to make a report to law enforcement…

 You may choose to see an emergency room physician for your injuries and request medications including STI Prophylaxis and Pregnancy Prophylaxis.
 There are other options for obtaining medications only – through the health department, your gynecologist, or university health center.
 For more information about accessing STI and Pregnancy Prophylaxis, ask the Collins Center advocate or Sexual Assault Nurse Examiner.